Jormungandr1105/Bitburner/README.md

 # Bitburner

-Repository for my Bitburner JS scripts
+A repository for my Bitburner JS scripts